ocodo/wezterm-alt-windows-icon-builds/README.md

 ## Want to contribute an icon?

 - Open a Pull Request with your PNG icon
-- Icon requirements:
+- Icon requirements checklist:
-  - Size between 512×512 and 1024×1024 pixels
+  - Size between 400x400 and 1024×1024 pixels
   - PNG format
+  - Transparent background
+  - No unnecessary padding

-- Get community support (👍 reactions) for your submission
+- Get support 👍 for your submission
+  - Add previews to the PR discussion
+  - Get commuinity feedback

 ## About These Icons